Joystream/joystream/content-directory-schemas/README.md

 - Setting (hiring) `ALICE` as content curators lead (if not already set)
 - Creating classes in the runtime based on `inputs/classes` json inputs (if the content directory is currently empty)
 - Creating schemas in the runtime based on `inputs/schemas` and adding them to the related classes
-- Creating entities based on `inputs/entityBatches` based on json files that allow specifying entities and relationships between them in a simplified way.
-Those inpus are then converted to one huge `api.tx.contentDirectory.transaction` call
+- Creating entities based on `inputs/entityBatches`.
+Those json inputs allow describing entities and relationships between them in a simplified way and are then converted into one huge `api.tx.contentDirectory.transaction` call (this is further described in _**Entity batches**_ section).

 ### Input files naming

 Currently the tooling has some limitations when it comes to naming files inside the `inputs` directory.
 There is a specific pattern that has to be respected:

-Each input file name should start with related class id (counting from `1`, since it's assumed that the classes will be created inside an initially empty content directory) followed by and userscore and a class name (for example: `1_Language`), followed by one of the following strings: `Class`, `Schema` or `Batch` (based on the input type, ie. `1_LanguageBatch`)
+Each input file name should start with related class id (counting from `1`, since it's assumed that the classes will be created inside an initially empty content directory) followed by and underscore and a class name (for example: `1_Language`), followed by one of the following strings: `Class`, `Schema` or `Batch` (based on the input type, ie. `1_LanguageBatch`)

 ### `json-schemas` support for json inputs in `VSCode`